Cloud7050/ff-mine/docs/guides/arr/leviathan.md

 **Phase 2**\
 Wave Spume:\
 <img class="border" src="images/leviathan-wave-spume.png" width="200" />\
 Starts tethered to the centre and reduces charge.
-Once aggroed, stops reducing charge and tethers to its target instead, inflicting unstackable bleeding.\
+Once aggroed, stops reducing charge and tethers to its target instead, inflicting unstackable bleeding.
+Does not auto-attack, but slowly follows its target.\
 Has almost double the health of a Gyre, but dies on its own 32s after first tethering (10s after you stop sliding from Slam).

 - Aqua Burst: Proximity-based raidwide that happens on death